GenomicsMLI-DFO/MLI_metabar_pipeline/README.md

 # MLI_metabar_pipeline
 Template repository to perform metabarcoding analysis.

-This pipeline is intended to run in R (and Rstudio), but need external programs such as FastQC (REF) and cutadapt (REF).
+This pipeline is intended to run in R (and Rstudio), but need external programs such as fastQC (REF), multiqc (REF) and cutadapt (REF).

 ## How to use MLI_metabar_pipeline